LeoFLT/osu-wiki/news/2024/2024-02-27-osumania-4k-world-cup-2024-mapperplaytester-applications.md

 date: 2024-02-27 00:00:00 +0000
 ---

-Are you interested in the mappooling process for our very own osu!mania 4K World Cup?
+Are you interested in helping with the mappooling process for our very own osu!mania 4K World Cup?
 You're in luck!

 ![](/wiki/shared/news/banners/OWC_Master_Logo.png)